Chocolate Chip Cookie Recipe

 I’ve seen various “secret ingredients” and little tricks claiming to make chocolate chip cookies different, but none that I’ve tried have proved to be worthwhile.

-This cookie has only the classic ingredients: butter, sugar, flour, egg, vanilla, baking soda, salt, and chocolate chips.
+This cookie has only the classic ingredients: unsalted butter, sugar, all purpose flour, egg, vanilla extract, baking soda, salt, and chocolate chips.

 No cornstarch, no cream cheese, no boiling water, no cinnamon (?!), no cream of tartar, no lemon (why?!?!), and so on.